dustinpfister/blog_posts/_posts/nodejs-simple-static-sever-file.md

 ## 3 - Old static sever solution

-So here is a basic node static file server file that I worked out.
-Here I just placed this code in a file called server1.js in the root path of the project folder.
+So here is a basic node static file server file that I worked out in the old form of the file when I first wrote this post back in 2017.
+Here I just placed this code in a file called server.js in the root path of the project folder.
 In the project folder I also have a public folder and in there I have a index html file at the root of the project folder.

+By default if I do not give any arguments when calling the file, the script will assume that there is a public folder in the current working folder when the script is called with node.
+In many cases I might want to give an absolute path to the public folder as the first argument.
+I can also set a port for the script to listen on as the second argument, if not it will default to 8080.

 I use the file system module of nodejs to check the stats of a file that is being requested.
 If the file is there then it will be sent to the client, if the file is not there then a 500 status will result and the request will be ended.
 If the file is there the file system module read file method will be used to read and send the contents of the file.